A 500 hour teacher training course from the British Wheel of Yoga, governing body for yoga in England.

 Sulini Class of 2019

 A new BWY Diploma Course is in the process of being organised and is anticipated to commence in September 2019.

 To register your interest, please email email@example.com.

-The course will be held at Liverpool Hope University, Childwall, south Liverpool.
+The course will be held in south Liverpool, venue to be confirmed.

 The BWY is recognised by Sport England and The Sport and Recreation Alliance (formally the CCPR) as the National Governing Body for Yoga in England.
 As the NGB for Yoga we also accredit other organisation's teacher training programmes.